Kurry/glasscn-ui/README.md

 const glasscnPreset = createTailwindPreset({
   baseRadius: "0.5em",
   colors: {
-    // For primary, secondary, gray, danger and warn colors,
+    // For primary, secondary, gray, danger and warning colors,
     // you can use any Tailwind color name, or a custom color palette.
     primary: "blue",
     secondary: "yellow",